w3c/wai-coga/guide/understandable/effective-affordances.md

 ## User Story

-<blockquote class="pull">I can quickly and easily identify which elements I can interact with and am confident about what will happen when I do.</blockquote>
+<blockquote class="pull">As someone who easily forgets things I can quickly and easily identify which elements I can interact with and am confident about what will happen when I do.</blockquote>

 ## What To Do